Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - If Burst Capacity has been consumed, you'll get a **ProvisionedThroughputExceededException**
 - Reasons for throttling:
   - Hot Keys, one partition key is being read too many times
-  - Hot Partitions, remember WCUs and RCUs are spread evenly across partitions (this throttling might happen even if you didn't exceed the total number of WCU/RCU)
+  - Hot Partitions, remember WCUs and RCUs are spread evenly across partitions (throttling might happen even if you didn't exceed the total number of WCU/RCU)
   - Very Large Items, remember RCU and WCU depends on size of items
 - Solutions:
   - Exponential backoff